 While the complete myth has been lost throughout the ages, the annotated version written by Cynthia states that when the Original One, known as Arceus, created the world from nothing, it laid three eggs: A blue egg christened in diamond that hatched into Dialga, a pink egg christened in pearl that hatched into Palkia, and finally the egg containing Giratina, respectively.
 2 The egg’s mythological details are unknown, but the egg containing Giratina given to Cynthia was black, with a golden, brittle metal half-circle cocooning it around the eggshell.
 When Dialga’s heart began to beat, so too did time flow, and when Palkia first drew breath, so too did the universe first take shape.
 However, Giratina’s role in the creation of the world is thus far unknown.

 Further studies of Sinn Mythology suggest that Giratina is the commander of Alternate Dimensions; worlds beyond our own that are either very similar or drastically different, a multitude of worlds where anything and everything is possible.
 The only understandable explanation given is proposed by String Theorists, where the dimensions are points, lines, splits and folds.
 3 How to Imagine the Tenth Dimension All three members of the ‘Creation Trio’ seem to be capable of travelling through these dimensions, however, which casts doubt on whether these dimensions are the result of Giratina’s existence, or if it is merely the way the universe contains itself with the inclusion of ‘Spirit’.
 4 A theory proposed by Villainous team Leader Cyrus of Team Galactic

 A myth once thought to have been unrelated was about a young man who wielded a sword.
 This young man smote pokemon with his blade for nourishment and food, but soon began to smite without need of food and grew proud.
 One day, pokemon ceased to appear to the man, and he began to grow weary and afraid.
 The man eventually grew so distressed, he asked out loud at the top of a mountain why Pokémon refused to appear to him.
 Then, the Pokémon Giratina appeared before him, intending to explain.
 The man, however, grew frightened by its appearance, and in a blind fury, fought and eventually killed Giratina

 The man at first knew not of his deed, but soon learned.
 In having discovered the sword, the man grew blind to Pokémon being alive, and had begun to use it in cold blood.
 Having grown so accustomed to violence, it killed a descendent of the Original One, and could not forgive himself.
 However, Giratina then rose from its deathbed, now and forever a Ghost-Type, and forgave the man for his deeds.
 It then left the man “to a place beyond seeing” and was never seen again.
 5 The Story of Tobari the Blood Knight, Veilstone City Library The credence of the myth is debated, as it contradicts the myths preceding it that stated that Giratina was placed into the Distortion World, its home, eons before as a punishment for its violence.

 Giratina the Second is currently living with Cynthia in her private home in a classified location.

 This led to Cynthia experimenting with different foods other than pokemon food, given to Giratina at the disclosed hours in which it usually came to eat.
 As the days went by, Cynthia placed more and more inedible things on the (new) table, beginning with empty bowls and eventually finishing with a mattress, a scale wood carving of a Ponyta, an electrical generator, and finishing its meal with a glass of water.
 No ill effects resulted from this, and it gained no weight or suffered any consequences from eating those items.

 The way it eats is similar to many serpentine pokemon; it unhinges its jaw and swallows the meal whole.
 If it is in its Origin Form, it uses one of its talons to pick at its lip afterwards.
 1 Original research, information gathered from observing Cynthia’s Giratina

 It also seems to have a connection to reflective objects, such as mirrors and pools of water.
 Research of the Distortion World by Cynthia and Newton Graceland has concluded that the Distortion World is a mixture of reflections and bits and pieces of the Real World put together almost haphazardly.
 One of the many quirks of Cynthia’s Giratina is that it enjoys tearing apart magazines and other images apart and placing them back together in collages, perhaps reflecting Giratina the First’s home.
 1 Original research, information gathered from observing Cynthia’s Giratina

 As to be expected with other Ghost-type Pokémon, Giratina is capable of using Ghost, Dark, Psychic and Electrical attacks.
 Unlike other Dragon Pokémon, Giratina lacks the ability to wield Ice- and Fire-type attacks (save for Will-O-Wisp and Icy Wind, which most Ghost-types learn anyway).
 Giratina has been shown to have an innate talent for manipulation of aura, not only being capable of using Aura Sphere, but also able to use its negative polarity to force things out of its way 5 dubbed ‘Shadow Force’ by Cynthia, and to grow Time Flowers in Cynthia’s Garden.
 1 Original research, information gathered from observing Cynthia’s Giratina Since Giratina is a "true" Dragon Pokémon, it is also capable of using Draco Meteor.

 In the Real World, Giratina can only transform to its Origin Form by equipping the Griseous Orb.

 Giratina the Second is no slouch in this department either.
 While it usually prefers to keep its distance from others, occasionally it will become so happy at the sight of someone or something that it will lunge out at the object in question and attempt to show it affection and kindness, usually through hugging it, throwing it up into the air and catching it, or accidentally causing property damage while attempting to play a game with it.

 Hostile contact of any kind with Giratina, be it the First or the Second, is highly not recommended.
 An incident involving Giratina the Second and a haughty young trainer resulted in Giratina becoming so agitated, it completely snapped, and practically nuked the area it was currently inhabiting.
 It took quite a bit of fighting and communicating in order to calm it back down; fortunately, the boy’s life was spared.
 Unfortunately, the incident in question racked up a high body count, and has been theorized by local crackpots to have led to the events that happened in Orre.
 Unfortunately, that incident is highly classified, and it is unknown if Giratina did in fact have a role in the incident or not.

 At first, Cynthia’s Giratina grew up the way any other baby pokemon would.
 It hatched from its egg at about one foot long (0.3 meters) in Origin Form, and quickly changed into altered form after hatching.
-According to Cynthia’s Trainer Notes, Giratina the Second has a Quirky Nature, often scatters things, and, as expressed in the diet section, happily eats anything
+According to Cynthia’s Trainer Notes, Giratina the Second has a Quirky Nature, often scatters things, and, as expressed in the diet section, happily eats anything.

 edited 6th Feb '11 8:37:32 PM by CalamityJane